 Key Takeaways:

-• Cold and iced are not the same.
+- Cold brew and iced coffee are not the same.

-• Cold brew is made by steeping coffee grounds in cold water for a long period of time, while is made by brewing hot coffee and then chilling it.
+- Cold brew is made by steeping coffee grounds in cold water for a long period of time, while iced coffee is made by brewing hot coffee and then chilling it.

 Are you a coffee lover who can't resist a cool, refreshing caffeine fix on a hot summer day?